 When Can I Apply for ILR?
 How to Calculate Your Qualifying Date

 The 28-day rule for ILR timing is a mathematical trap.
-You can submit your ILR application up to 28 days before your qualifying anniversary — but applying even one day before that window opens results in an automatic refusal and no refund of the £3,226 application fee.
+You can submit your ILR application up to 28 days before the qualifying period for your route is completed — but applying even one day before that window opens results in automatic refusal, and the £3,226 application fee is not refunded if the application is refused.

 The calculation sounds simple.
 It isn't.